photo: Hilary Harris - band left to right: Carla Torgerson, Michael Wells, Glenn Slater, Terri Moeller Pearson, Paul Austin and Chris Eckman

 “Devil's Road & Nighttown - two formidable folk rock masterpieces."

-Die Stern, DE
+Die Stern, Germany

 "Seattle alt-folk stalwarts' dalliance with major label production values delivered this (Devil's Road) lush upgrade of their badlands balladry."